ethorhil/private-writes/Private Transfers/Phase A/01_Report/5 Comparative Evaluation.md

 ## 5.1 Metrics and Scoring Methodology

-The comparative evaluation in Phase A is based on a **maturity‑weighted, rubric‑normalized scoring framework** (see 10.2).
+The comparative evaluation in Phase A is based on a **maturity‑weighted, rubric‑normalized scoring framework** [[Appendix B — Comparison Table & Score Justifications]].

 ### 5.1.1 Maturity-Weighted Pattern Scores